maialenz/movieQuiz/README.md

   - Used to create wireframes for each website page on various devices and screen sizes.

 - [Font Awesome](https://fontawesome.com/)
-  - Used to display icons
+  - used to include inline icons as representation and support of information

 - [Bootstrap](https://getbootstrap.com/) with [JQuery](https://jquery.com/)
   - was used for responsiveness using the grid system